 In addition to the behaviors that are presented in this section, there are also a variety of behavioral and cognitive skills that are not integral parts of the theory of mind models, but are nonetheless necessary to implement the desired functionality.
 We have implemented a variety of perceptual feature detectors (such as color saliency detectors, motion detectors, skin color filters, and rough disparity detectors) that match the perceptual abilities of young infants.
-We have constructed a model of human visual search and attention that was proposed by Wolfe (1994).
+We have constructed a model of human visual search and attention that was proposed by Wolfe [38].
 We have also implemented motor control schemes for visual motor behaviors (including saccades, smooth-pursuit tracking, and a vestibular-occular reflex), orientation movements of the head and neck, and primitive reaching movements for a six degree-of-freedom arm.
 We will briefly describe the relevant aspects of each of these components so that their place within the larger integrated system can be made clear.

-5.1.
-Pre-Attentive Visual Routines
+5.1 Pre-attentive visual routines

 Human infants show a preference for stimuli that exhibit certain low-level feature properties.
-For example, a four-month-old infant is more likely to look at a moving object than a static one, or a face-like object than one that has similar, but jumbled, features (Fagan, 1976).
+For example, a fourmonth-old infant is more likely to look at a moving object than a static one, or a face-like object than one that has similar, but jumbled, features [16].
 To mimic the preferences of human infants, Cog's perceptual system combines three basic feature detectors: color saliency analysis, motion detection, and skin color detection.
 These low-level features are then filtered through an attentional mechanism before more complex post-attentive processing (such as face detection) occurs.
-All of these systems operate at speeds that are amenable to social interaction (30 Hz).
+All of these systems operate at speeds that are amenable to social interaction (30Hz).

-Color content is computed using an opponentprocess model that identifies saturated areas of red, green, blue, and yellow (Breazeal and Scassellati, 1999).
-Our models of color saliency are drawn from the complementary work on visual search and attention from Itti et al. (1998).
+Color content is computed using an opponent-process model that identifies saturated areas of red, green, blue, and yellow [4].
+Our models of color saliency are drawn from the complementary work on visual search and attention from Itti, Koch, and Niebur [22].
 The incoming video stream contains three 8-bit color channels (r, g, and b) which are transformed into four color-opponency channels (r', g', b', and y').
 Each input color channel is first normalized by the luminance l (a weighted average of the three input color channels):

-$$r_n = \frac{255}{3} \cdot \frac{r}{l} \quad g_n = \frac{255}{3} \cdot \frac{g}{l} \quad b_n = \frac{255}{3} \cdot \frac{b}{l}$$ (1)
+$$r_n = \frac{255}{3} \cdot \frac{r}{l} \qquad g_n = \frac{255}{3} \cdot \frac{g}{l} \qquad b_n = \frac{255}{3} \cdot \frac{b}{l}$$ (1)